 I was first invited to meet Tunde by my friend Kilolo who was hosting him in Pittsburgh.
 She had sent me a number of articles about his past art from GQ, Time, and Vogue.
 Tunde has a knack for putting issues of race and economics in people’s faces.
 In one example, Tunde charged white and black patrons of his restaurant different prices to represent the difference in opportunity in the United States.
 In another, a man paid $100 for dinner, and received an empty container, all by random chance.
 I imagined paying $100 for dinner and receiving nothing.
 Is this art or just mean?

-Because of Tunde’s provocativeness, I was a little afraid of the spot I might be put in, an unknown surprise to stoke my emotions.
+Because of Tunde’s provocativeness, I was a little afraid of the spot I might be put in; an unknown surprise to stoke my emotions.
 I feared leaving hungry.
 I feared leaving shamed.
-That fear in itself was somewhat visceral and provoking—I felt nervous walking into the building.
+The fear in itself was visceral—I felt nervous walking into the building.

 That first meeting was a round-table dinner and discussion about economics and equity.
 All attendees read a scholarly article about monetary policy and inflation and effects on the economy and people.
 We then shared our thoughts.
 What I found was Tunde focused on framing and then making space for conversation.
-There were no right or wrong answers.
-Tunde had his opinions and he wanted to listen to mine.
+There were no right or wrong answers, or at least he held his opinions back, to make space for mine and his other guests.

 Tunde succeeded in getting ten dinner attendees to get past academic jargon and have a real conversation.
 “Inflation,” “interest rates,” “recession,” and “unemployment,” are often wielded by economists and financiers in ways that make most of us recoil, rather than seek and strain to understand.
 Yet, the discussion pushed past the professional jargon in a way that included and invited us all in, leading to a a rich and essential conversation about democracy, “The American Dream,” and living with each other.